Periyar: Marriage to Maniammai

+Legacy

-After the death of Ramasamy in 1973, conferences were held throughout Tamil Nadu for a week in January 1974.
-The same year Ramasamy's wife, Maniyammai, the new head of the Dravidar Kazhagam, set fire to the effigies of 'Rama', 'Sita' and 'Lakshmana' at Ramasamy Thidal, Madras.
+After the death of Periyar in 1973, conferences were held throughout Tamil Nadu for a week in January 1974.
+The same year Periyar's wife, Maniyammai, the new head of the Dravidar Kazhagam, set fire to the effigies of 'Rama', 'Sita' and 'Lakshmana' at Periyar Thidal, Madras.
 This was in retaliation to the Ramaleela celebrations where effigies of 'Ravana', 'Kumbakarna' and 'Indrajit' were burnt in New Delhi.
 For this act she was imprisoned.
-During the 1974 May Day meetings held at different places in Tamil Nadu, a resolution urging the Government to preserve 80 percent of jobs for Tamils was passed.
-Soon after this, a camp was held at Ramasamy Mansion in Tiruchirapalli to train young men and women to spread the ideals of the Dravidar Kazhagam in rural areas.
+During the 1974 May Day meetings held at different places in Tamil Nadu, a resolution urging the Government to preserve 80 per cent of jobs for Tamils was passed.
+Soon after this, a camp was held at Periyar Mansion in Tiruchirapalli to train young men and women to spread the ideals of the Dravidar Kazhagam in rural areas.

-On Ramasamy's birthday on 17 September 1974, Ramasamy's Rationalist Library and Research Library and Research Institute was opened by the then Tamil Nadu Chief Minister M. Karunanidhi.
-This library contained Ramasamy's rationalist works, the manuscripts of Ramasamy and his recorded speeches.
-Also during the same year Ramasamy's ancestral home in Erode, was dedicated as a commemoration building.
+On Periyar's birthday on 17 September 1974, Periyar's Rationalist Library and Research Library and Research Institute was opened by the then Tamil Nadu Chief Minister M. Karunanidhi.
+This library contained Periyar's rationalist works, the manuscripts of Periyar and his recorded speeches.
+Also during the same year Periyar's ancestral home in Erode, was dedicated as a commemoration building.
 On 20 February 1977, the opening function of Ramasamy Building in Madras was held.
 At the meeting which the Managing Committee of the Dravidar Kazhagam held, there on that day, it was decided to support the candidates belonging to the Janata Party, the Dravida Munnetra Kazhagam (DMK), and the Marxist Party during the General Elections.

 On 16 March 1978, Maniyammai died.
 The Managing Committee of the Dravidar Kazhagam elected K. Veeramani as General Secretary of the Dravidar Kazhagam on 17 March 1978.
 From then on, the Periyar-Maniyammai Educational and Charitable Society started the Periyar Centenary Women's Polytechnic at Thanjavur on 21 September 1980.
 On 8 May 1982, the College for Correspondence Education was started under the auspices of the Periyar Rationalist Propaganda Organization.

-Over the years, Ramasamy influenced Tamil Nadu's political party heads such as C.N.
-Annadurai and M. Karunanidhi of the Dravida Munnetra Kazhagam (DMK), V. Gopalswamy founder of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), S. Ramadoss founder of the Pattali Makkal Katchi (PMK), Thol.
+Over the years, Periyar influenced Tamil Nadu's political party head, s such as C. N. Annadurai and M. Karunanidhi of the Dravida Munnetra Kazhagam (DMK), V. Gopalswamy founder of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), S. Ramadoss founder of the Pattali Makkal Katchi (PMK), Thol.
 Thirumavalavan, founder of the Dalit Panthers of India (DPI), and Dravidar Kazhagam's K. Veeramani.
-Nationally, Ramasamy is main ideological icon for India's third largest voted party, Bahujan Samaj Party and its founder Kanshi Ram.
-Other political figures influenced by Ramasamy were former Congress minister K. Kamaraj, former Chief Minister of Uttar Pradesh Mayawati.
-Ramasamy's life and teachings have also influenced writers and poets such as Kavignar Inkulab, and Bharathidasan and actors such as Kamal Haasan and Sathyaraj.
-Noted Tamil Comedian N. S. Krishnan was a close friend and follower of Ramasamy.
-W. P. A. Soundarapandian Nadar was a close confidant of Ramasamy and encouraged Nadars to be a part of the Self-Respect Movement.
-A writer from Uttar Pradesh, Lalai Singh Yadav translated Ramasamy's notable works into Hindi.
+Nationally, Periyar is an ideological icon for India's third largest voted party, Bahujan Samaj Party and its founder Kanshi Ram.
+Other political figures influenced by Periyar include former Chief Minister of Uttar Pradesh Mayawati.
+Periyar's life and teachings have also influenced writers and poets such as Kavignar Inkulab, and Bharathidasan and actors such as Kamal Haasan, Vijay and Sathyaraj.
+Noted Tamil Comedian N. S. Krishnan was a close friend and follower of Periyar.
+W. P. A. Soundarapandian Nadar was a close confidant of Periyar and encouraged Nadars to be a part of the Self-Respect Movement.
+A writer from Uttar Pradesh, Lalai Singh Yadav translated Periyar's notable works into Hindi.